deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Well... however it smells, I didn’t smell anything wrong with the PM, the Great Father, or anyone else in this building,” Eeno replied.
 Gabe nodded.
 Eeno’s was reckoned to be the sharpest nose on the force: He’d once made a drug bust from three blocks away, upwind.
 His sense of smell was worth trusting.

-“Something tells me we’re in for a few sleepless nights,” he remarked to Powell.
+“Something tells me we’re in for a few sleepless nights,” Gabe remarked to Powell.

 “Only a few?”
 Powell snorted.
 “I’ll take it.
 Any road, I’d better catch up wi’ the Lads.
 They should’ve suited up by now.”